Union Special Privileges vs. Affordability

-The economic climate of Texas is one that encourages the expansion of businesses currently residing here, while also inviting new businesses to join.
+The economic climate of Right to Work Texas is one that encourages the expansion of businesses currently residing here, while also inviting new businesses to join.
 In Irving, Texas, Neighborly is adding its second Texas location.
-Whereas with Japan-based CKD Corporation, they are looking at Austin, Texas for their now US base.
+Whereas with Japan-based CKD Corporation, they are looking at Austin, Texas for their new US base.
+No doubt, this all comes as a result of the state’s Right to Work laws.

 This is all exciting news for the state because it’ll mean 270 new jobs across the state.
 Read on to see what people are saying about these two businesses.